SH801/haselwimmer/README.md

 Description
 -----------
-The software comprises a C# class 'Ucam_Webauth' and sample files that provide a C# implementation of a 'Raven' authentication module.
-Raven is the web authentication protocol used by the University of Cambridge, UK.
+The software comprises a C# class 'Ucam_Webauth' and sample files that provide a C# implementation of a 'Raven' authentication module; Raven is the web authentication protocol used by the University of Cambridge, UK.
 The logic and code of the 'Ucam_Webauth' class are loosely based on the PHP Raven authentication class provided at http://raven.cam.ac.uk/project/.